LostXine/open_x_pytorch_dataloader/README.md

 An unofficial pytorch dataloader for [Open-X Embodiment Datasets](https://robotics-transformer-x.github.io/).

-This README will guide you integrat the Open-X Embodiment Datasets into your PyTorch project.
+This README will guide you to integrate the Open-X Embodiment Datasets into your PyTorch project.
 For a native TensorFlow experience, please check [the official repo](https://github.com/google-deepmind/open_x_embodiment).

 ## Download the datasets